TonnyL/Awesome_APIs/Global.md

 + [Recon](http://www.reconinstruments.com/developers/develop/for-recon-engage/api-documentation/) - Access to [Recon instruments](http://www.reconinstruments.com/)'s data.
 + [Strava](https://strava.github.io/api/) - The Strava V3 API is a publicly available interface allowing developers access to the rich Strava dataset.
 + [Withings](http://www.withings.com/us/en/developers) - The Withings API allows developers to create applications that take advantage of the Withings devices and the data they record.

-#### Google
-+ [Google API Library](https://console.developers.google.com/apis/library) - The Google API Library contains more than 100 apis such as the Google Cloud APIs, the Google Maps APIs, the Google Apps APIs, the Mobile APIs, the Social Media APIs, the Youtube APIs, the Advertising APIs, and the Other popular APIs.

 #### Language-learning
 + [Google Translate](https://cloud.google.com/translate/docs/) - Dynamically translate between thousands of available language pairs.